 The Nursing Department is committed to provide quality nursing education in preparing knowledgeable and caring professional nurses to meet the diverse health needs of the community.

 To meet this mission, the department offers the following degree and certificate programs of studies:

-- Associate of Science degree in - 1.
-Nursing (RN) Certificate of Proficiency in - Certificate of Proficiency in 1.
-Practical Nursing (PN) - Certificate of Completion in 1.
-Nurse Aide (NA)
+- Associate of Science degree in

+- 1. Nursing (RN)

+- 2. Practical Nursing (PN)

+- Certificate of Completion in

+- 1. Nurse Aide (NA)

 Program Admission Requirements